michaeldiguiseppi/java_curriculum_personal/Unit-3-Inheritance/README.md

 - the types of parameters
 - the order of parameters

 Because Java has types, it can be very specific in how it chooses which method to call.
-The concept of having different methods with the same is called _method overloading_.
+The concept of having different methods with the same name is called _method overloading_.

 The following are all _different method signatures_: